Achankovil Sastha Temple: Deities

 The principal deity of the temple is Shasta.
 He is locally known as "Achankovil Andavan" or "Achankovil Arasan".
 Shasta is depicted as a Gṛhastha (householder), along with his two consorts, Purna and Pushkala, on either side.

 Bhagavati, Maalikapurathamma, Durga, Nagaraja, Nagayakshi, Ganesha, Kartikeya, Karuppu Sami, Karuppayi Amma, Cheppanimundan, Chappanimaadan, Madanthevan, Kalamadan, Kochattinarayanan, Singali Bhootathan and Arukola are the subordinate deities.
 The back portion of the temple has a Sarpa Kavu, where Naga is worshipped.

 Snakebite treatment

-Achankovil temple is known for curing poisonous snakebites, and the deity is considered a Maha Vaidya (great physician).
-The right palm of the Shasta idol holds Chandanam (sandalwood paste) and Theertham (holy water), which according to the devotees have medicinal properties.
+Achankovil temple is known for providing traditional treatments for poisonous snakebites, and the deity is considered a Maha Vaidya (great physician).
+The right palm of the Shasta holds Chandanam (sandalwood paste) and Theertham (holy water), which according to the devotees have medicinal properties.
 This is one of the rare temples that opens at night if necessary after the Athazha Puja.
 Those who get bitten by snakes can call for help at any time by ringing the temple bell, and the temple priests will help them.
-The person bitten by the snake is given sandalwood paste as prasadam and medicine and needs to stay at the temple for three or five days, depending on the severity of the poison.
+The person bitten by the snake is given sandalwood paste as prasadam and herbal medicine and needs to stay at the temple for three to five days, depending on the severity of the poison.
+Ethnobotanical research and ritual texts document that these healing practices connect to regional traditions, including medicinal plant usage by indigenous groups in the surrounding Achankovil forests alongside traditional texts detailing herbal applications, tourniqueting, and pressure techniques intended to impede venom dispersion.
+Traditional practices exhibit relative anecdotal success and have prompted recommendations for further scientific investigation in light of rural healthcare challenges such as healthcare worker training and limited antivenom supplies.